ANTH 204: Library tips for your critical review assignment

 While your professor's instructions and assignment guidelines always come first, you might also find these guides from other university websites useful:

-- ProQuest Combined Canadian - Canadian journal articles, newspapers, current events & theses
+- ProQuest Combined Canadian - Canadian journal articles, newspapers, current events & theses.

 - iPortal: Indigenous Studies Portal - Canadian tool, browsable by subject.
-Watch out, recent articles can be more difficult to locate.

-- Bibliography of Native North Americans
+- Bibliography of Indigenous Peoples in North America

 - Academic Search Complete - all subjects, all regions including Canada